stitch-05/file-taxes-paraguay/README.md

 ## Support me
 I spent a lot of time figuring out Paraguay's tax portal (kudos to Paraguay gov for making it fairly hard to automatize) and making it work.

-If you find this script helpful, your Bitcoin or Monero donation is very much appreciated:
+If you find this script helpful, your Bitcoin, Monero or Litecoin donation is very much appreciated:

 #### Bitcoin Address
 ````